Syracuse Orange vs. Clemson Tigers Odds, Analysis, College Football Betting Pick

 The Orange are off to their first 4-0 start in almost 30 years following their 51-21 rout of Connecticut last week.
 Syracuse, with senior Eric Dungey back at quarterback after he missed the second half of the previous game with blurred vision, drove their first three possessions 67, 75 and 42 yards to touchdowns and led 31-14 at the half.
 The Orange then scored the first 14 points out of the locker room, seven on a punt return for a touchdown, to secure the victory.

-Near the end Syracuse kicked a short field goal, then made an interception inside its own red zone to preserve a push of the spread as a 30-point favorite.
+Near the end, Syracuse kicked a short field goal, then made an interception inside its own red zone to preserve a push of the spread as a 30-point favorite.

 On the day the Orange piled up 636 yards of offense, 341 on the ground and 295 through the air.
 Two weeks ago Syracuse out-gained Florida State 441-240 and beat the Seminoles 30-7 outright as three-point dogs.